UNINETTSigma2/documentation/files_storage/clusters.md

 be deleted first and a weekly scan removes files older than 42 days.

 When file system usage reaches 70%, files older than 21 days are subject to automatic deletion.
+If usage is over 90%, files older then 17 days are subject to automatic deletion.

 It is **not** allowed to try to circumvent the automatic deletion by